CprimeLearningLabs/terraform-azure-intro/labs/lab-3.3-Virtual_Machine/lab3.3-virtual_machine.md

 ## Preparation

-If you did not complete lab 3.2, you can simply copy the code from that lab as the starting point for this lab.
+If you did not complete lab 3.2, you can simply copy the solution code from that lab (and run terraform apply) as the starting point for this lab.

 ## Lab